mnorko/caffe/examples/coco/create_data/README.md

   ```Shell
   python examples/coco/create_data/create_list_cocoCombo.py
   ```
 10. Create lmdb files for both training and validation sets.
-Depending on the dataset being create, you will need to update the mapfile to point to the labelmap with the correct class-label association and specify the subsets
+Depending on the dataset being create, you will need to update the mapfile to point to the labelmap with the correct class-label association and specify the subsets.
+If you want to created annotated word data, change the label_type to "json_word"
   ```Shell
   ./examples/coco/create_data/create_data_cocotext_combo_legible.sh
   ```